Undecidability in resource theory: can you tell theories apart?

 Nonetheless, it would be interesting to prove the same theorem within the framework of a more natural resource theory.
 A promising candidate in this respect is given by the LOCC set: its structure is notoriously difficult to characterise mathematically~\cite{chitambarEverythingYouAlways2014}, fact that could be explained if one could show that it contains an undecidable set.
 This challenging possibility would require the devise of a new proof and it is left for future research.

-\emph{Acknowledgements.} We especially thank G. Senno for pointing out mistakes in the first version.
+\emph{Acknowledgements.} We especially thank G. Senno and R. Ganardi for pointing out mistakes in the preliminary and the published version, respectively.
 We also thank M. Lostaglio and A.~Acín for the useful comments, and A. Hermes-Müller for pointing out the reference~\cite{wolfAreProblemsQuantum2011}, where a slightly stronger version of Corollary~\ref{lemma:membershipMonoids} was proven through a different reduction of the PCP (Theorem 2 therein).
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 713729, and from the Government of Spain (FIS2020-TRANQI and Severo Ochoa CEX2019-000910-S), Fundacio Cellex, Fundació Mir-Puig, Generalitat de Catalunya (SGR 1381 and CERCA Programme).